dchen327/pingmote/README.md

 # TODOs
 - Fix mac stuff (GUIs are super weird on mac)
 - Record a new demo vid (with favorites bar)
-- Some hybrid mode for linux/mac that pastes local images and uses hosted gif links
 - Better ordering of emotes (categorization, etc.)
 - Separate gifs and statics?
 - Simplify the process for adding new emotes
 - Gif resizing? (idk PIL isn't very good for this)
 - Ensure gif thumbnail isn't blank (not fully sure how to do this)
 - Search emotes by keyword (would require files to be named, since most of my files now are just a bunch of numbers)
+- Some hybrid mode for linux/mac that pastes local images and uses hosted gif links

 # Reasons you should still buy Discord Nitro
 - Support Discord!
 - Inline emotes/gifs, keyboard shortcuts by name (ex: :emote_name:)
 - React with emotes
+- Other nitro benefits!

 # Contributors
-David Chen (dchen327)
+David Chen (Core Developer)

 Luke Tong (Mac/Windows GUI + clipboard testing)

+Stephane Morel (Windows testing)